0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

       return 1;
   }
 ```
-It sets the current character to `g`.
+This function sets the current character to `g`.
 In the context of the main function, it appears to set the 7th char after the input function runs 7th time and returns 1 each time.
 Based off this the conclusion can be made that this will set the 7th char to `g` (which we will find to be incorrect later on).
 Now, let's analyze the input function:
 ```c
       while (true)
       {